ajipelumi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 14-copy_html is a script that copies html files in pwd to the parent directory.

 The file 100-lets_move is a script that moves files beginning with an uppercase letter.

+The file 101-clean_emacs is a script that cleans emacs.